pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

   cache maximum age' to a value greater than zero.

 ## 2. Configuring Authenticated API Requests

+If you need to source data that requires authorization, follow the additional steps below.

 ### Add and Enable Dependencies